General Housing FAQs

 Please visit the Purdue University Parking office for specific information on parking policies, including dates for when parking permits can be purchased.

-How safe are the University Residences?
+How safe is University Residences?

 Can I leave things in my room over breaks?